ghcjs/ghcjs/README.markdown

 Installation
 ============

+### Note:

+    The GHCJS command line options are still in flux.
+Make sure that you have the latest Cabal patch installed when you update GHCJS.
+You need both an updated `cabal-install` executable and `Cabal` library.
+Rerun `ghcjs-boot --init` to get the latest updates for the libraries.
+If you get `Not in scope: data constructor ‘GHCJS’`, you need to update your `Cabal` library.

-First install GHC 7.8 (or release candidate) and check with `ghc --version` that it's the compiler in your `PATH`.
+First install GHC 7.8 release candidate 2 or later and check with `ghc --version` that it's the compiler in your `PATH`.

 Next, run the following script to install an updated `Cabal` and `cabal-install` with GHCJS